crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/InitialVisualAnalysis/InternalVisualInspection.md

 When googling, its often wise to use search syntax to limit the types of results that show up.

 - Use site specific qualifiers, for example if you know you can trust datasheetpdf.com, perhaps use `site:datasheetpdf.com` in your google query.
-You can also negate untrustworthy sites by dropping a hypen in front of the entry, `-site:alldatasheetarchive.com`.
+You can also negate untrustworthy sites by prepending a hypen in front of the entry, `-site:alldatasheetarchive.com`.

 - Use file type qualifiers.
 More often than not, datasheets are presented as a PDF and therefore you can add `filetype:pdf` to your google queries so that only PDF files that google has crawled will show up.
 This also has the additional benefit of allowing you to grab a cached version of the file if the site is unavailable for what ever reason.